Kalyan-github-4/PopTime/README.md

 # PopTime ⏰
-A sleek, animated digital clock with a unique scrolling digit design.
-PopTime displays the current time using six vertical columns, each representing a digit that smoothly scrolls upward with engaging bubble animations.
+A sleek and animated digital clock featuring a unique scrolling digit display.
+PopTime displays the current time using six vertical columns, each smoothly scrolling upward, with the active digit highlighted by an engaging popping bubble animation.

 ## ✨ Features
 - **Animated Digit Scrolling**: Each digit column smoothly scrolls upward as time changes